 3. The Slovenian Mountains

 Established in 1953 and spanning 383 miles, the Slovenian Mountain Trail is the country’s longest trek and takes most people just over a month to complete.
-You’ll pass glacial lakes, alpine summits, and emerald rivers, and you’ll conquer an impressive 23 peaks, including Mt Triglav, Slovenia’s highest mountain.
-The cosy huts dotted along the route will guarantee a good night’s sleep.
+You’ll pass glacial lakes, alpine summits, and emerald rivers, and you’ll conquer an impressive 23 peaks, including Mount Triglav, Slovenia’s highest mountain.
+The cosy huts dotted along the route should guarantee a good night’s sleep.

 4. The Himalayas, Nepal

 The famous Annapurna Circuit is one of the most popular treks, and while actually scaling Annapurna is a serious challenge, the base camp trek is achievable if you have a decent level of fitness.
-Taking between 15–20 days to complete, you’ll trek through remote mountain villages and serene lowland pastures, past dense forests and gleaming glaciers, and you’ll be awed by the power of nature.
+Taking between 15–20 days to complete, you’ll trek through remote mountain villages and serene lowland pastures, and past dense forests and gleaming glaciers.

 5. The Atlas Mountains, Morocco

-The Atlas Mountains may only be a short drive from Marrakech, but they might as well be in another world; once you arrive in these hulking mountains, the hustle and bustle of this famously colourful and chaotic city will seem like a distant dream.
+The Atlas Mountains may only be a short drive from Marrakech, but they might as well be on another planet.
+Once you arrive at these hulking mountains, the hustle and bustle of Morocco’s famously colourful and chaotic cities will seem like a distant dream.
 Stretching for more than 1,200 miles across Morocco, Algeria, and Tunisia, the Atlas Mountain range offers exceptional hiking.

-As the highest peak in North Africa, Mt Toubkal is the most popular hike but, to escape the crowds, there are other trails you can take.
+As the highest peak in North Africa, Mount Toubkal is the most popular hike but, to escape the crowds, there are other trails you can take.
 Many follow centuries-old shepherds’ paths between remote villages, passing through craggy massifs and panoramic passes, and along flowing streams and rocky ravines.
-Plus, as you trek, you’ll visit Berber villages, and get a glimpse into this unique culture.
+Plus, as you trek, you’ll visit Berber villages and get a glimpse into this unique culture.

 6. The South Island, New Zealand